lumerocode/lumerocode/README.md

  ## Here are more about me 🤙:

-- 🔭 I’m currently working on Divelia Studio S.A.C. as CMS specialist with LMS application | eCommerce & MarketPlaces.
+- 🔭 I’m currently looking for a job.
-- 👨🏽‍💻 My main programming languages/platforms are JavaScript and Typescript.
+- 👨🏽‍💻 My main programming language/platform is JavaScript.
-- 🌱 I’m learning React Js and Django.
+- 🌱 I’m learning React Js and love it.
 -  ♥️ I love learning new languages, programming languages and practicing them.
 - 💬 Ask me about Content Management System and React Js.